VERITAS

 $5,000 sanction

 Mata v.
-Avianca, Inc. Two attorneys submitted a brief citing six fabricated cases generated by ChatGPT.
+Avianca, Inc. Two attorneys submitted a brief citing six ChatGPT-generated cases that did not exist in any reporter.
 The judge wrote that he might not have sanctioned them had they come clean, but they didn't.

 Mata v.
 Avianca, 678 F. Supp.
 3d 443 (S.D.N.Y.
 2023)